intermine/im-docs/docs/system-requirements/software/java.rst

 We recommend you use OpenJDK rather than Sun's JDK.
 There isn't much difference now between the two, as far as InterMine is concerned, but going forward it's probably safer.

-The version of Gradle we are using isn't compatible with Java 11, this issue is being addressed but for now please use Java 8.
+The version of Gradle we are using is compatible with Java 11.

 GRADLE_OPTS
 ---------------------